About Bob Diercksmeier

 I’ve created art for the majority of my life, starting in elementary school where I doodled incessantly in the margins of my notebooks.
 I took every art class my high school offered, and I did pen and ink house portraits to make extra money for college.
 In 1988 I graduated from The University of the Arts in Philadelphia with a BFA in Illustration.

 After graduation I started a career in graphic design, moving back to Arizona in 1992 to work for a design firm in Phoenix.
 I went on to become a freelance illustrator in 1994, illustrating for a variety of local and national clients (rjd-illustration.com).
-In 2001, I started my own design company RJD Creative (rjdcreative.com) which has served design clients large and small for over 16 years.
+In 2001, I started my own design company RJD Creative (rjdcreative.com) which has served design clients large and small for the last 20 years.